 Cannabis has been illegal in the United Kingdom since 1928 and has been classified as a ‘Class B’ drug ever since the Misuse of Drugs Act 1971 was passed.
 Class B drugs are illegal to possess, distribute and use.
 From 2004 to 2009, marijuana was briefly rescheduled and classified as a ‘Class C’ drug.

 However, while it is still very much illegal to consume, possess, produce or sell recreational marijuana, the situation is not as simple as that.
 It is true that if you get caught with cannabis that has more than 0.2% of tetrahydrocannabinol (THC), which is the psychoactive compound that is responsible for the high that is associated with marijuana, the current maximum sentence for possession is still five years imprisonment, an unlimited fine or both.

-For producing or supplying marijuana you can even face a maximum of 14 years in prison, an unlimited fine or both.
+For producing or supplying cannabis you can even face a maximum of 14 years in prison, an unlimited fine or both.
 That being said, the police can instead choose to issue a warning or an on-the-spot fine of £90 if you’re found with cannabis.

-Strictly speaking, it also is not cannabis in itself that is illegal, it is the presence of THC or one of the other banned cannabinoids that can be found in the plant that make it illegal.
-You can even grow cannabis in the UK, you just need a licence from the Home Office — bear in mind that such as licence is rather hard to get.
+Strictly speaking, it also is not the cannabis plant in itself that is illegal, it is the presence of THC or one of the other banned cannabinoids that can be found in the plant that make it illegal.
+You can even grow cannabis plants in the UK, you just need a licence from the Home Office — bear in mind that such as licence is rather hard to get.